 - Create a virtual hostname for use by OpenVault and either add it to your local DNS server or add it to the /etc/hosts file on all hosts in the cluster that could be used as a DMF server or as an OpenVault client node.
 The address associated with that virtual hostname must be a virtual address managed by a community IPaddr2 resource within the same resource group as the openvault resource.
 You may also use the IPaddr2 virtual address for other purposes, such as NFS.
-See also: - "Virtual IP Address Requirements" on page 23 - "Virtual IP Address Resource" on page 74 - The DMF application instances in OpenVault must be configured to use a wildcard ("") for the hostname and instance name.
+See also: - "Virtual IP Address Requirements" on page 21 - "Virtual IP Address Resource" on page 75 - Ensure that you do not have the OV_SERVER parameter set in the base object of the DMF configuration file, because in an HA environment the OpenVault server must be the same machine as the DMF server. - The DMF application instances in OpenVault must be configured to use a wildcard ("") for the hostname and instance name.
 For more information, see the procedure about configuring DMF to use OpenVault in the DMF 5 Administrator's Guide for SGI InfiniteStorage. - During HA operation, the OpenVault service (openvault) must be turned off on all HA nodes :